 Often the first place on our list when we fancied tapas as it’s a good looking restaurant in a traditional style (chunky wood tables inside), the staff are very friendly, and it has some absolutely stonking tapas dishes.
 As a black pudding fan I particularly like their morcilla con almendras y miel (blood sausage with almonds and honey).
 But the standout dish is their take on pulpo a la gallega – octopus and mash potato – a winning combination.

 Bodeguita Algorrobo (La Paz, Av.
-Marques de Villanueva del Prado)
+Marques de Villanueva del Prado) (NOW CLOSED!)

 Located on the main road into Puerto de Cruz in La Paz, Bodeguita Algorrobo is never as busy as it deserves to be, probably due to its position outside the main centre of town.
 It’s an excellent little bodeguita with above average tapas served with more flair than most trad restaurants.
 Their papas Algorrobo are worth making a visit for alone.
 Also exceptional are the crispy chipirones (small squid).